okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 1. [Update the application to use Universal Directory](#update-the-application-to-use-universal-directory).
    Configure the web application to use Universal Directory instead of the generic database and test that you can sign in successfully with the imported user profiles.
 1. [Account for hash types Okta does not support](#account-for-hash-types-okta-does-not-support).
-   If a user record utilizes a hash type that Okta does not support, the script in step 2 will import the everything in the record into Universal Directory except the user's password.
+   If a user record utilizes a hash type that Okta does not support, the script in step 2 imports everything in the record into Universal Directory except the user's password.
 In this step, you use the Okta Password Inline Import Hook to import user records that use an unsupported hash type, without requiring the user to reset their password.

 At the end of step 3, when a user attempts to sign in to the application, Okta handles their authorization request.
 The generic database is not used.